RediSearch/RediSearch/README.md

 ## Cluster support

 RediSearch has a distributed cluster version that scales to billions of documents across hundreds of servers.
-At the moment, distributed RediSearch is available as part of [Redis Enterprise Cloud](https://redis.com/redis-enterprise-cloud/overview/) and [Redis Enterprise Software](https://redis.com/redis-enterprise-software/overview/).
+At the moment, distributed RediSearch is available as part of [Redis Cloud](https://redis.com/redis-enterprise-cloud/overview/) and [Redis Enterprise Software](https://redis.com/redis-enterprise-software/overview/).

 See [RediSearch on Redis Enterprise](https://redis.com/modules/redisearch/) for more information.